Automattic/jetpack/projects/plugins/jetpack/extensions/plugins/publicize/hooks/use-saving-post/Readme.md

 ```

 # usePostJustPublished() hook
-React hook to detect when the post is just saved.
+React hook to detect when the post is just publihsed.
 Also, it accepts a dependency array passed to useEffect hook.

 ```es6